 Vegan Friendly Dishes

-According to this source, a vegan diet includes all grains, beans, legumes, vegetables and fruits and the nearly infinite number of foods made by combining them.
+, a vegan diet includes all grains, beans, legumes, vegetables and fruits and the nearly infinite number of foods made by combining them.
 Many vegan versions of familiar foods are available, so you can eat vegan hot dogs, ice cream, cheese and vegan mayonnaise.

 Most of our Indian recipes can easily fall under Vegan friendly recipes.
 But the rule for the theme is to select a non vegan dish and make it a vegan.
 You cannot post a regular Ven Pongal, minus the ghee and call it a vegan.
 Or simply call our regular Pooris as Vegan friendly because as such is naturally vegan friendly.